polskikiel/helm-broker/docs/releasing.md

 2. Commit your changes to the release branch `0.6.0`.

-3. Create a tag with the proper release version.
-For example:
+3. Prepare the release:

     ```
-    git tag 0.6.1
+    make VERSION=0.6.1 patch-release
     ```
+    Above command do the following things:
+      - changes the images tag in the `charts/helm-broker/values.yaml` to 0.6.1
+      - creates a commit with the changes
+      - creates a `0.6.1` tag

-4. Push the tag:
+4. Push your changes with the tag:

     ```
-    git push {remote} 0.6.1 --tags
+    git push {remote} --tags
     ```

 5. After Prow CI job finish, go to the **releases** tab where the new `0.6.1` release appears.